-3. Formal Stage 2
+Formal Stage 2

-If following Stage 1 you still have concerns you may ask for your complaint to be considered at stage 2 by a complaints committee of the governing body by writing to the Clerk to the Governors c/o the school or by email at governors@st-marys.richmond.sch.uk.
+If you are dissatisfied with the outcome at Stage 1 you may ask for your complaint to be considered at Stage 2 by a complaints committee of the governing body by writing to the Clerk to the Governors c/o the school.
 The committee will be formed of three governors with no prior involvement.
 They will listen to you, to the headteacher and, if appropriate, any others involved and come to a decision.
 You may bring a friend to the hearing if you wish.

-A request to escalate to Stage 2 must be made to the Clerk, via the school office or by email to governors@st-marys.richmond.sch.uk, within 20 school days of receipt of the Stage 1 response.
+A request to escalate to Stage 2 must be made to the Clerk, via the school office, within 20 school days of receipt of the Stage 1 response.
 Requests received outside this time frame will only be considered in exceptional circumstances.
-The Clerk will write to the complainant within 5 working days to confirm receipt of the appeal request and detail further action to be taken.
-They will aim to convene a meeting within 20 working days of the date of the confirmation letter from the clerk to the complainant.
+The Clerk will write to the complainant within 5 days to inform them of the date of the committee meeting.
+They will aim to convene a meeting within 20 school days of receipt of the Stage 2 request.
 If this is not possible, the Clerk will provide an anticipated date and keep the complainant informed.